Find an Approved Solicitor on the Barnsley Building Society (Yorkshire Building Society)

 It does not impact your son’s right to inherit the apartment.
 Please note that if your son were to inherit and the mortgage in favour of Barnsley Building Society had not been discharged, he would be liable to take over the loan or pay it off, but other than that, there is nothing stopping him from keeping the property in accordance with your will or the rules of intestacy.

-I see that you have a post code search directory identifying solicitors on the Barnsley Building Society conveyancing panel.
-Do firms pay you a commission if I instruct them for my own house purchase?
+I see that you have a post code search directory identifying law firms on the Barnsley Building Society conveyancing panel.
+Do firms pay you a commission if I retain them for my conveyancing?

 We are a listing service only for law firms wishing to communicate if they are on the Barnsley Building Society conveyancing panel or other lender panels.
 We do not charge referral fees to the any conveyancer that you subsequently appoint.

 My uncle passed away last year and as sole heir and executor was left the property.
 The house had a relatively small loan left on it of around £5k.
 I want to have the title changed into my name whilst I re-mortgage to Barnsley Building Society , pay off the mortgage etc. Is this possible?